MutationDigitale/craft3-translate/README.md

 ## Roadmap

+- Add mapping for the import and support more format (Excel)
-- Styling for Craft 3.4
+- Refresh/sync option for the translations overview
-- Import translations with a CSV file
+- Query the translations from GraphQL